 Stimuli and Apparatus

 Stimuli consisted of words generated from the SUBTLEXus database, filtered for words with a length of four letters, and with frequency ratings between 1 and 300, which represents the number of times the word appears in the corpus of 51 million words.
 Words were displayed in size 24 point “Courier New” white font positioned in the center of a uniform mean luminance field.
 The choice of a monospaced font and the restriction of words to strictly four letters were to ensure stimuli always occupied a consistent amount of space on the screen.
 Software written in JavaScript using the jsPsych framework (de Leeuw, 2015) controlled stimulus presentation and recorded responses.
+To address potential concerns about the precision of web-based RT measurements compared to typical laboratory conditions, a comparison of RT measurements collected using JavaScript and the more traditional Psychophysics Toolbox (PTB) by de Leeuw and Motz (2016) found that although the former measured RTs approximately 25 ms longer than the latter, this difference was uniform across measurements and there was no reliable difference in the variability of RT distributions.
+We observed that RTs in the current study were generally in accordance with those of Zhou et al. (2021) which used a similar source memory paradigm with PTB in a laboratory setting.

 Procedure

 Participants completed the experimental tasks over three sessions.
 Each of the three sessions consisted of 120 trials, presented in 12 blocks of ten items each.
 Each block consisted of a study phase, a mathematics distractor phase, a recognition phase, and finally a source recall phase.
-There were additionally five practice trials at the beginning of each session, the data from which was not included for analysis. , a simultaneous study condition or a sequential study condition,.
+There were additionally five practice trials at the beginning of each session, the data from which was not included for analysis.
+Presentation format was manipulated between participants, with participants randomly allocated to either a simultaneous study condition or a sequential study condition, which remained the same across experimental sessions for each participant.
 All other phases were identical between the conditions.

 In the sequential study condition, participants were presented with a black marker positioned on a randomly generated angle on the outline of a circle at the start of each trial for 600 ms. The presentation of the marker was followed by the display of a word in the center of the screen for 1500 ms. To ensure that participants attended to the source information, they were instructed to indicate the previous location of the cross on the blank target circle using a computer mouse.
 Responses made within π/8 radians of the true target location were classified as attended and advanced participants to the next item.
 Responses further away were deemed unattended and the words “TOO DISTANT” was displayed for 1000 ms, then the location was then re-presented and the verification task was repeated.